06j-av/ArchLinux-lvm_tui/README.md

-# Arch Linux Installation with LVM Setup (Terminal User Interface)
+# Arch Linux auto install (with a terminal user interface!)

 This script automates the installation process of Arch Linux with Logical Volume Management (LVM) and uses a terminal user interface with `whiptail`.
 It is designed to make the installation steps more simpler for incoming Arch Linux users.